jonjonsonjr/CastCompanionLibrary-android/README.md

 * Set up the project dependencies

 ## Documentation
-See the "CastCompanionLibrary.pdf" inside the project for a more extensive documentation.
+See the docs folder for more extensive documentation.

 ## References and How to report bugs
 * [Cast Developer Documentation](http://developers.google.com/cast/)